MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

    The **Debugger** pane of the Sources tool
 :::image-end:::

-Step through experimental changes to the code, while watching any JavaScript expressions you specify.
+Step through the code, while watching any JavaScript expressions you specify.
 Watch and manually change variable values, and automatically show which variables are currently in-scope for the current line of code.

 The Debugger supports standard debugging actions, such as:
 *   Setting breakpoints, to pause code.